 These families exist.
 I’m sure of it – because genetic predisposition is the only feasible explanation for the stark contrast painting of my own family’s morning routine.
 My two year old and I rise bleary eyed from the tiny bed that I crawled into around 3:00 a.m. only to discover that we’ve overslept.
 Together, we race to the kitchen where my son eats standing up, eyes half-open, while I wrestle him into his tiny clothes.

 It’s a far cry from the bright and shiny breakfast routine of my dreams, but such is the life of a family that was definitely not blessed with the morning person gene.
 We may not be perfect, but we love each other just the way we are.

 I’ve learned to keep a step ahead of my sleepy morning self by stocking the fridge with delicious make-ahead breakfast items like these Sausage Egg Stuffed Breakfast Biscuits.

 To make this recipe extra easy, I opted to use a few shortcuts.
 Refrigerated biscuit dough is a huge time saver, but if you are feeling ambitious, you can certainly use biscuit or bread dough made from scratch.

-Sausage patties are another fabulous convenience when you meal prep for morning meals.
+Frozen sausage patties are another fabulous convenience when you meal prep for morning meals.
 Pan sausage or sliced sausage links could make this recipe all the more flavorful, but a lot more time consuming.

 You can customize your stuffed breakfast biscuits by swapping out the sausage for cooked bacon, ham, or salami.
 Try substituting different kinds of cheeses too!
 Feta, monterey jack, or smoked mozzarella would make for some very interesting combinations.
 Add herbs and veggies for even more options!